subramanyammolleti/subramanyammolleti.github.io/_posts/2014-11-20-getting-started-with-ajax.md

 ## Ajax with jQuery

-jQuery had made life so easy, ajax code can be written in a single line, jQuery team had taken care of everything there is no need to write code for different browsers.
+jQuery had made life so easy, `ajax` code can be written in a single line, jQuery team had taken care of everything there is no need to write code for different browsers.

-Using jQuery methods we can request many forms of data like HTML,Plain Text, XML or JSON using GET or POST methods.
+Using jQuery methods we can request many forms of data like `HTML`,Plain Text, `XML` or `JSON` using `GET` or `POST` methods.
 Best part is we can load content directly into HTML elements in a page.

 ## jQuery load() method